umanitoba-cssa/constitution/Constitution.md

 Voting for the upcoming year’s President will be conducted as follows:

 1. The electoral President position must be posted adequately and competently advertised to the club’s membership at least 2 weeks in advance.
 This post must be shown through at least the club’s membership email list and social media.
-2. Nominations for the elected position will last for three days.
+2. Nominations for the elected position will last for a minimum of three days.
 Candidates who wish to be nominated should inform the CRO during that period, and must be a member in good standing of CSSA at the time of their nomination.
 3. Each nominated candidate is allowed to campaign on behalf of themselves and any slate (or team) they are a part of during the campaigning period, which will last for at least a week.
 4. The CRO will collect a brief biography and campaign platform from each candidate and distribute them all to the club’s current membership email list of CSSA prior to voting.
 This list must be of members from the current academic year and any tampering of this list will void the election results as well as constitute a constitution violation.
 5. Voting will be open for at least two days, and will be held through a secure online voting platform.
 It has to be accessible to all members of the club.